-Success Criteria (student to complete): Teacher Recognition (visual arts): )I have completed the Unicorn Ice Cream artwork.
-C
+Success Criteria (student to complete): Teacher Recognition (visual arts): OI have completed the Unicorn Ice Cream artwork.
+D I have completed today's work to the b pest of my ability.

-I am happy with the quality and the amount of work my child has completed today.
+I have completed today's work to the best of my ability.
+Signed: I am happy with the quality and the amount of work my child has completed today.
+Signed: